-- The surge tide values represent the highest surge height elevation above a standard datum (NAVD88) predicted by the model in the entire county and will only be appropriate for selected areas. - Typically the highest surge tide values are NOT the surge heights predicted at the coast.
-The highest storm tide values are typically experienced inside bays and up rivers and inlets (water above ground). - For surge heights at specific locations, please refer to the maps at the end of this Atlas.
+• The surge tide values represent the highest surge height elevation above a standard datum (NAVD88) predicted by the model in the entire county and will only be appropriate for selected areas.

+• Typically the highest surge tide values are NOT the surge heights predicted at the coast.
+The highest storm tide values are typically experienced inside bays and up rivers and inlets (water above ground).

-www.nhc.noaa.gov/sshws\statements.shtml
+• For surge heights at specific locations, please refer to Volume 9: Depth Analysis Atlas.

+7 www.nhc.noaa.gov/sshws_statements.shtml